Do you have rounded shoulders or a forward tilting head? Perhaps you are just, in general, a “sloucher”.

-Since we spend a whole lot of time sleeping every day, you also want to think about how you can use that time efficiently.
+But since we spend a whole lot of time sleeping every day, why don’t take advantage of that and think about how you can use that time efficiently.

 Often overlooked, the posture we have when we sleep does make a big difference and a few tweaks could go a long way.

 Another often overlooked thing is how we sit, which you can read more about here.